Class MemoryStringWriter

 write

-bytes from the specified byte array to this output stream.
-The general contract forwrite(b)
+Writesb.lengthbytes from the specified byte array to this output stream.
+The general contract forwrite(b)is that it should have exactly the same effect as the callwrite(b, 0, b.length).- Overrides:

 -